framework7io/framework7-website/README.md

 ## Gulp

 Run `npm install` under root dir to install npm packages.
-And then, you can use grunt to compile less and jade files, read more about [Gulp](http://gulpjs.com/).
+And then, you can use gulp to compile less and jade files, read more about [Gulp](http://gulpjs.com/).

 gulp tasks list